MeStrak/dr-sven/README.md

+_Note: This repository is no longer actively maintained.
+I now use https://greatexpectations.io/ for checking data issues instead._

 # Hello from Dr. Sven!
 Dr Sven is a **data health checker** which performs a checkup on your data to  give you a simple indication of whether it's in good shape or not.